qw2261/Big-Data/README.md

 *Input:*

-The input file contains the adjacency list and has multiple lines in the following format: <User> <TAB> <Friends>
+The input file contains the adjacency list and has multiple lines in the following format: <User> <TAB> <Friends>.
 Here, <User> is a unique integer ID corresponding to a unique user and <Friends> is a comma separated list of unique IDs corresponding to the friends of the user with the unique ID <User>.
 Note that the friendships are mutual (i.e., edges are undirected): if A is friend with B then B is also friend with A. The data provided is consistent with that rule as there is an explicit entry for each side of each edge.

 *Algorithm:*